oracle/opengrok/README.txt

   Solaris 11: /opt/SUNWjavadb/lib/derbyclient.jar
   Debian: /usr/lib/jvm/java-6-sun/db/lib/derbyclient.jar

-  For example on Solaris 11 with bundled Java DB and Tomcat the command will be:
+  For example on Solaris 11 with bundled Java DB and Tomcat and OpenGrok installed from the OSOLopengrok package the command will be:

     # cp /opt/SUNWjavadb/lib/derbyclient.jar \
           /var/tomcat6/webapps/source/WEB-INF/lib/
+    # cp /opt/SUNWjavadb/lib/derbyclient.jar \
+          /usr/opengrok/lib

 3) Use these options with indexer when indexing/generating the configuration:
    -D -H